 - clinical engineering (medical engineering, radiation engineering, renal technology, rehabilitation engineering)

 Entry requirements for healthcare science degree courses vary because each university sets its own entry criteria.
-You are likely to need two or three A-levels (or equivalent level three qualifications) including one or two science subjects or maths, plus supporting GCSEs.
+You are likely to need three A-levels (or equivalent level three qualifications) including one or two science subjects or maths, plus supporting GCSEs.
 Contact universities directly to find out whether qualifications equivalent to A-levels and GCSEs are acceptable.
 Our course finder lists accredited degrees in healthcare science.